Jack Titus: Playing career

-Titus averaged 3.3 goals per game and just five players in VFL/AFL history have kicked more goals, four of those players competing in an era when more games were played in a season.
+Titus averaged 3.3 goals per game, and just six players in VFL/AFL history have kicked more goals.
 Titus's record in finals, where he kicked 74 goals, has been bettered by only two men, Gordon Coventry (Collingwood) and Jason Dunstall (Hawthorn).

 Later career and recognition

 Following his retirement, Titus served on the Richmond committee from 1944 onwards.
-Mid-season in 1947 the seconds were caught short and needed an extra player.
-Aged 39, Titus stepped up and scored 12 goals then retired from playing for the last time.
+Mid-season in 1948 the Richmond seconds were caught short and needed an extra player.
+Aged 39, Titus stepped up and scored 12 goals, then retired from playing for the last time.
 He continued to serve the club loyally as a selector, vice president and VFL delegate for the next three decades until his untimely death.
 In an emergency during 1965, Titus coached the team from Round 4 onwards after the incumbent, Len Smith, suffered a heart attack.
 He guided the team to fifth place, an important contribution to the Richmond renaissance of the late 1960s.
 It was his only coaching effort at any level.

 A dapper man never seen without a bow tie, Titus maintained his lean physique and always looked younger than his years.
 Among the recognition for his 50 years service to the Tigers was VFL life membership in 1970 and when the VFL decided to inaugurate an annual award for long and outstanding service to the game, Titus was the first winner.
 A non-smoker and teetotaller, Titus spent virtually his entire working life running various pubs around Melbourne.
 He died in 1978 after intervening in an altercation at his pub the Limerick Castle in North Melbourne.
 (The pub was run by another Richmond player Kevin Morris during the 1980s).
 The VFL immediately named the recognition of service award after him.
 Also named in his honour is Richmond's runner-up best and fairest award, the "Jack Titus Medal".

 In 1995, much interest centred on Jim Stynes' effort to finally break Titus' mark of 202 [originally thought to be 204] consecutive matches.
 Some had believed the record invincible, but Stynes eventually extended the mark to 244.
 Titus' playing number 12 was inherited by Matthew Richardson in the 1990s, who eventually broke Titus' record of eleven club goalkicking awards, another record thought to be safe.

 Titus was elected to the Australian Football Hall of Fame in 1996, and in 1998 he was named as full-forward in the Richmond Team of the Century.
 He was an inaugural inductee into the Richmond Hall of Fame in 2002, where in 2019 he was elevated to 'Immortal' status.